LiveLike/livelike-docs/docs/Platform/comment-boards/comments-and-social-graph.md

 The above will return comments authored by users that the authenticated user follows.

-## Count comments by author profile relationship
+## Count comments by profile relationship

 Use the `relationship_type` and `relationship_from_profile_id` parameters on the [Get comment counts](ref:get-comment-counts) endpoint to count comments by authors that match the given relationship.